The Evolution of 147 Breaks in Snooker: From Rarity to Record-Breaking Feats

 Oldest Players to make a 147

-John Higgins became the oldest player to make a 147 break on 10th February 2024 at the age of 48 years and 268 days when knocking in his 13th career maximum in the Championship league, knocking fellow class of '92 alumni Mark Williams off the top, who had held the record since his 147 in the English Open in December 2022, aged 47 years and 20 days.
-Higgins is also the third oldest, with his 12th career maximum in 2021, whilst Robert Milkins has also 'recently' got into the veteran 147 list when scoring his last in the German masters 2023 when 46 years and 334 days old
+Ronnie O'Sullivan became the oldest player to make a 147 break on 15th August 2025 at the age of 49 years and 253 days in the first frame of the Saudi Arabia Masters final against Chris Wakelin.
+He was another hour older when he did it again and In doing so he knocked John Higgins off top spot who was just about a year younger when making his 13th career maximum in the Championship league, knocking fellow class of '92 alumni Mark Williams off the top, who had held the record since his 147 in the English Open in December 2022, aged 47 years and 20 days.
+Robert Milkins has also 'recently' got into the veteran 147 list when scoring his last in the German masters 2023 when 46 years and 334 days old

 147#DATEPLAYERAGEEVENT